Name: Thomas McNamara

 Memorial: Thiepval Memorial, Somme, France

-I have found the birth registration details for all the McNamara children other than Thomas, although his father did appear at the Lowpark Petty Sessions in September 1894 for failing to vaccinate the infant Thomas against smallpox within three months of birth.
+The importance placed on the spiritual is shown by the fact that Thomas’ baptism took place in Kilbeagh parish on 24 September 1892, the day after his birth.
+However, less emphasis was placed on the physical.
+His father appeared at the Lowpark Petty Sessions in September 1894 for failing to vaccinate the infant Thomas against smallpox within three months of birth.

 The strong, wider familial links of the McNamara/Niland family is clear from the censuses.
 Thomas (senior) is not recorded with his family in either the 1901 or 1911 censuses.
 However, in 1901, Mary and her children are living in Hagfield, with Mary’s widowed mother Bridget Niland.
 This was as likely more to do with the support Bridget could give Mary in bringing up the family, than Mary could give her elderly mother who was by now in her 70s.
 This was because, from the middle part of the 1890s, Mary struggled with heart disease.
 And on 8 July 1903, at the age of 43, this proved to be the cause of her death.
 At around the same time, two-year-old Anne, who had not thrived since birth, also died.